EU warns Trump that Ukraine peace plan must not pardon Putin for war crimes

 Ukraine’s prosecutors say they have opened more than 178,000 investigations into suspected Russian crimes since the invasion began.

-A United Nations commission reported last month that Russian authorities had committed crimes against humanity through drone attacks on civilians and had carried out the war crimes of forcible transfer and deportation.
+A UN commission reported last month that Russian authorities had committed crimes against humanity through drone attacks on civilians and had carried out the war crimes of forcible transfer and deportation.

 “Millions of lives have been taken or destroyed, and people forcibly removed, and we have ample evidence.”